 Problem: Plant appears droopy & soil is dry & crumbly.

 Cause: Not enough watering.

 Solution: Water plant thoroughly & give it a nice pep talk!

 Problem: The plant collapses or looks incredibly droopy with moist soil.

 Cause: Overwatering & not enough soil drainage.

 Solution: Empty the saucer beneath the pot and let the soil drain.
-Remove plant from pot, add gravel to bottom of planter, add perlite to soil.
+Remove the plant from the pot, add gravel to the bottom of the planter, add perlite to the soil.

 Don’t own a Peace Lily?
 But, you want one?
 You can purchase one on Amazon or at your local nursery.